-Inclusion for all people
+Inclusion for people with disability

 What is Inclusive Ballarat?

 The City of Ballarat (Council) is developing a range of new plans designed to create an inclusive organisation and city.
 We need you to share your ideas and experiences to help us develop these plans.
 The community engagement process is called Inclusive Ballarat.